MicrosoftDocs/msteams-docs/msteams-platform/samples/integrating-web-apps.md

 ---
 author: heath-hamilton
-description: Best practices for integrating existing web apps with Microsoft Teams ms.author: v-heha ms.date: 08/26/2020 ms.localizationpriority: medium ms.topic: conceptual
+description: Best practices or considerations for integrating existing web apps with Microsoft Teams ms.author: v-heha ms.date: 08/26/2020 ms.localizationpriority: medium ms.topic: conceptual
-title: Web apps
+title: Considerations for Teams Integration
 ---
-# Web apps
+# Considerations for Teams Integration

 You can make web apps suitable with Teams' social and collaborative features, by properly integrating them with Teams.